-Pharmacists and physicians play a key role in Antimicrobial Stewardship (ASP) – using the right antibiotic at the right time and only when necessary.
-Through it’s Statewide Antimicrobial Stewardship Initiative the Washington State Hospital Association, along with the Washington State Pharmacy Association and the Antimicrobial Stewardship Consortium of Washington healthcare providers and organizations are collaborating to find innovative strategies for more judicious use of antibiotics and to prevent the emergence of drug-resistant organisms such as Clostridium difficile.
+- Pharmacists and physicians play a key role in antimicrobial stewardship programs (ASPs) – using the right antibiotic at the right time and only when necessary.
+Through its Statewide Antimicrobial Stewardship Collaborative, providers and organizations are collaborating to find innovative strategies for more judicious use of antibiotics and to prevent the emergence of drug-resistant organisms, such as Clostridium difficile.

 - Antimicrobial stewardship is critical to ensure our health care community slows the trajectory of resistant bacteria and ensures the health and safety of our patients.
 Antimicrobial stewardship is essential in safe and effective patient care and takes a complex, collaborative and dedicated team approach.